 A New Big Data Infrastructure Choice

-OpenMetal Clouds deliver a new and different type of big data infrastructure that has been validated for use with Big Data software platforms, such as ClickHouse, Hadoop, Spark,and others,
+OpenMetal Clouds deliver a new and different type of big data infrastructure that has been validated for use with Big Data software platforms, such as ClickHouse, Hadoop, and Spark.

 Each OpenMetal Cloud starts with a Cloud Core of three bare metal dedicated servers, Ceph storage, and the most commonly needed standard features right out of the box.
 This results in a rapidly deployable and scalable single-tenant environment.
 It’s a best-of-ALL-worlds approach that blurs the lines between the common big data infrastructure options above.